-The United States is aready home to a handful of social wealth funds.
+The United States is already home to a handful of social wealth funds.
 There is the Permanent School Fund and Permanent University Fund in Texas,40 the State School Fund in Utah,41 and the Common School Fund in Oregon,42 to name a few.
 By far the most interesting and largest of those funds is the Alaska Permanent Fund (apf).
 What sets the apf apart from virtually all other swfs in the world is that the apf pays an annual cash dividend to every citizen of Alaska.
 It is thus a homegrown model of the kind of swf I think the federal government should implement on the national level.

 The Alaska Permanent Fund (apf) only exists today because Alaska Governor Jay Hammond was obsessed with the idea of dividend-paying social wealth funds.43

 Bristol Bay Failure